Tevz-Beskovnik/Args.h/README.md

 ARGS
 ==========

-A all in one, single file argument parsing library for C++.
+An all in one, single file argument parsing library for C++.

 ## Inclusion

 To include the library into your project define the required `args.h` defines.
-Make sure they are places above the include statement as shown bellow:
+Make sure they are placed above the `include` statement as shown below:

 ```cpp
 #define ARGS_INIT